 Sound familiar?
-If this is the pattern you’ve been in, money expert Clark Howard says what you really need is a reality check.
+If this is the pattern you’ve been in, money expert Clark Howard says what you need is not that refund check — but rather a reality check!

 Did you get your tax refund yet?
-The average refund is $3,125, according to the latest numbers from the Internal Revenue Service (IRS).
+The average refund these days is $2,535, according to the latest numbers from the Internal Revenue Service (IRS).

-But we’d like to suggest another alternative for next tax year: How about making it so you don’t get that big chunk of change in the first place?
+But we’d like to suggest another alternative for the next tax year: How about making it so you do not get that big chunk of change?